EddyLuten/bhreia.com/docs/adventures/one-shots.md

 #### Assassination of Korban

-Play from the perspective of Korban's assassins or perhaps Korban himself.
+Play from the perspective of Korban's assassins or perhaps [[korban]] himself.
 Leading up to his assassination in the forest now known as Korban's Ruin.

 Figures involved: